MAMMA Mia. Pull up a stool, dangle your legs and get stuck into the bar snacks.

 But for me the big symbol of the city was the giant statue Neptune with the spectacular story of his manhood.

-History states that 500 years ago sculptor Giambologna had wanted to make the crucial part of his anatomy big enough for the size of the figure but the Church was against that idea, wanting it to appear smaller.
+History states that 500 years ago sculptor Giambologna had wanted to make the crucial part of his anatomy big enough for the size of the figure but the Church was against the idea, wanting it to appear smaller.

 Who knew history could be so entertaining?